solid/solid-spec/README.md

 #### WebID-TLS

+**Note:** Several browser vendors (Chrome, Firefox) have removed support for the `KEYGEN` element, on which WebID-TLS relied for in-browser certificate generation.

-Solid currently relies on the [WebID-TLS protocol](http://www.w3.org/2005/Incubator/webid/spec/tls/) as its primary authentication mechanism.
+Solid uses the [WebID-TLS
+protocol](http://www.w3.org/2005/Incubator/webid/spec/tls/) as one of its primary authentication mechanism.
 Instead of usernames, it uses WebIDs as unique identifiers, as previously mentioned.
 And instead of using passwords as bearer tokens, it uses cryptographic certificates (stored and managed by the user's web browser) to prove a user's identity.